Other / mixed grade configuration · Trapper Creek, AK

 What is the racial and ethnic makeup of Trapper Creek Elementary?

-The largest demographic group at Trapper Creek Elementary is White at 50.0%.
-The school serves a diverse student body in Trapper Creek, AK.
+The largest demographic group at Trapper Creek Elementary is White at 50.0% of enrollment, in Trapper Creek, AK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 65.4/100.

 What is the Resource Investment Index for Trapper Creek Elementary?